Rishabh-thakur/MyKashi/README.md

 # MyKashi
-It ia a mern stack project
+It is a mern stack project